jade-hpc-gpu/jade-hpc-gpu.github.io/access.md

 #### Machine Learning ####

 Initially, access to JADE for machine learning applications will be provided through the research groups of the partner universities.
-PIs within those universities should contact their local RSE support or <a href="mike.giles@maths.ox.ac.uk">Prof Mike Giles</a>.
+PIs within those universities should contact their local RSE support or <a href="mailto:mike.giles@maths.ox.ac.uk">Prof Mike Giles</a>.

 #### Molecular Dynamics ####